Installation#

 Note

 You can install the optional package pyOptSparse by following the instructions here.
 If you do not need the SNOPT optimizer, installing pyOptSparse is as simple as running conda install -c conda-forge pyoptsparse.
+This will install pyOptSparse as well as the IPOPT optimizer.

 Installation on Linux for Developers#